MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/best-practices/fine-grained-rate-limiting.md

 | Clubs                      | 10                        | 30                         | 300                        |

 The table above represents the current list of services that were selected for FGRL.
-This list is not final as new services and existing services can be added.
+This list is not final, as new services and existing services can be added.
-When a service is going to be added the table will be updated and an announcement will be made.
+When a service is going to be added, this table will be updated and an announcement will be made.

-The limits represented in the table should also not be viewed as finalized.
+The limits in the table aren't finalized.
-As services change and evolve, so too will the limits, however you will be notified and the necessary legacy exemptions will be made.
+As services change and evolve, so will the limits; however, you will be notified and the necessary legacy exemptions will be made.

 As of **April 2018**, titles will not pass certification if they exceed the sustain limit (limit at which rate limiting takes effect) by 10x.
-For example, if the sustained limit at which FGRL takes effect is set to 300 calls in 300 seconds as specified in the table above, titles at or above 3000 calls in 300 seconds will fail certification.
+For example, if the sustained limit at which FGRL takes effect is set to 300 calls in 300 seconds, as specified in the table above, titles at or above 3000 calls in 300 seconds will fail certification.

 ## Service Mapping and Title Effects of Rate Limiting